 Professor Bowman is an accomplished researcher in the quantitative aspects of marketing with a substantive focus in the areas of marketing strategy and customer relationship management.
 His research has been published in journals that include the Journal of Marketing Research, Marketing Science, and the International Journal of Research in Marketing, articles based on his research have appeared in a number of newspapers and business magazines including the Economist, and he has appeared on television such as CNN and MS-NBC to discuss topics related to marketing strategies and tactics and consumer trends, to name a few.
 His research into the evolution of customer preferences in a new market won the AMA’s Green Award for the paper published in JMR deemed to have the greatest potential to contribute significantly to the practice of marketing research and research in marketing.
-Bowman is on the editorial boards of a number of the leading marketing journals; is past-president of AMA’s Market Insights Council; chaired Emory’s University Research Council; and, has chaired major research conferences including the INFORMS Marketing Science Conference (twice) and the AMA’s Advanced Research Techniques Forum.
+Bowman is on the editorial boards of a number of the leading marketing journals; is president-elect of the INFORMS Society for Marketing Science, past-president of AMA’s Market Insights Council; chaired Emory’s University Research Council; and, has chaired major research conferences including the INFORMS Marketing Science Conference (twice) and the AMA’s Advanced Research Techniques Forum.

 He has served as Area Coordinator for Marketing, Senior Associate Dean for External Relations, Senior Associate Dean for Working Professionals MBA Programs, and was founding co-director of the Emory Marketing Analytics Center.

-Outside of Emory, he enjoys running, fitness, and scoring a goal or two for his men’s ice hockey team.
+Outside of Emory, he enjoys running, fitness, and scoring a goal or two for his ice hockey team.

-PhDThe Wharton School, University of Pennsylvania1993
+PhD in MarketingThe Wharton School, University of Pennsylvania

 CPA, CMAChartered Professional Accountants, Ontario